NCBI-Hackathons/Tumor_sim/README.md

 ## Installation
 *Dependencies:* found in requirements.txt, please be sure to have them installed on your system.
 The software package is written in Python and contained in the [lib folder](https://github.com/NCBI-Hackathons/Tumor_sim/tree/master/lib).
 ```
->pip install -r requirements.txt
+> pip install -r requirements.txt
 ```

 ## Usage
-The user can provide their reference genome in FASTA format as input file to simulate_endToEnd.py, or use our default example fasta.
+The user can provide their reference genome in FASTA format as input file to `simulate_endToEnd.py`, or use our default example fasta.

 ```
 > cd lib